 Evidence Required to Proceed with a Claim

-The use of a stricter dose responsive standard for asbestos exposure, as ruled by the Pennsylvania Supreme Court, may not necessarily put a chill on future tort claims against the manufacturers of asbestos-based products.
+The use of a stricter dose responsive standard for asbestos exposure, as ruled by the asbestos survey in london, may not necessarily put a chill on future tort claims against the manufacturers of asbestos-based products.
 If a plaintiff can show that the exposure to asbestos led to the genotoxic and carcinogenic responses that produced an asbestos-related disease (i.e. fibrosis, asbestosis, asbestos-related cancer, or mesothelioma), chances of prevailing are higher than if a plaintiff is unable to show such causal relationship.

 Procedures Changes for Asbestos Lawsuits